garrandall/popular-music-data/tracks/love-touch--theme-from--legal-eagles---rod-stewart.md

 That you ever had
 Just give me a chance
 To let me show you how much
-I wanna give you my love touch, ooh
+I wanna give you my love touch, oh
-I wanna give you my love touch, ooh
+I wanna give you my love touch, oh

 Why can't I climb your walls